Exploring the history of West Bend

 Europeans arrived in the 1840s, when West Bend was a rest stop on a territorial road between Milwaukee and Fond du Lac.

-In coming weeks, West Bend will feature a number of special events connected with the city and region’s history, including an architecture tour and a Blast into the Past Family Day at the Old Courthouse Museum.
+In coming weeks, West Bend will feature a number of special events connected with the city and region’s history, including an architecture tour and a Blast into the Past Family Day at the Tower Heritage Center.

 West Bend’s past is easy to explore at a number of convenient sites around town.
 These sites will transport you to the past and make for an unforgettable outing.

 Here are a few places you won’t want to miss: